The Gates of Hell: Inspiration

 Rodin conceived that people would walk toward the work, perhaps up a flight of stairs, and be overwhelmed frontally by the massive gates, contemplating the experience of hell that Dante describes in his Inferno.
-Rodin thought particularly of Dante's warning over the entrance of the Inferno, "Abandon every hope, who enter here."
+Rodin thought particularly of Dante's warning over the entrance of the Inferno, "Abandon all hope, ye who enter here."

 A work of the scope of The Gates of Hell had not been attempted before, but inspiration came from Lorenzo Ghiberti's Gates of Paradise at the Baptistery of St. John, Florence, 15th century bronze doors depicting figures from the Old Testament.
 Another source of inspiration was medieval cathedrals combining high and low relief.
 Rodin was also inspired by Michelangelo's fresco The Last Judgment, Delacroix's painting The Barque of Dante, Balzac's collection La Comédie humaine and Baudelaire's poems Les Fleurs du mal.

 In an article in Le Matin, Rodin said: "For a whole year I lived with Dante, with him alone, drawing the eight circles of his inferno. [...]
 At the end of this year, I realized that while my drawing rendered my vision of Dante, they had become too remote from reality.
 So I started all over again, working from nature, with my models."